kubernetes/kops/docs/cli/kops_create_cluster.md

       --node-security-groups stringSlice     Add precreated additional security groups to nodes.
       --node-size string                     Set instance size for nodes --node-tenancy string                  The tenancy of the node group on AWS.
 Can be either default or dedicated.
-      --out string                           Path to write any local output --project string                       Project to use (must be set on GCE) --ssh-public-key string                SSH public key to use (default "~/.ssh/id_rsa.pub")
+      --node-volume-size int32               Set instance volume size (in GB) for nodes --out string                           Path to write any local output --project string                       Project to use (must be set on GCE) --ssh-public-key string                SSH public key to use (default "~/.ssh/id_rsa.pub")